 SLOG Chairman’s Report 2023/24

-I am pleased to report that SLOG has had another busy and successful year with membership numbers continuing to increase and finances in good shape.
+I am pleased to report that SLOG has had another busy and successful year with membership numbers similar to last year and finances in good shape.

 Our budding & summer pruning workshop in August at Growing Well was well attended in good weather.
 In September about 30 members enjoyed a visit to John Hibbert’s Broughton Bank orchards in fine weather nicely rounded off with cider & perry tasting.

 The apple harvest in autumn 2023 was less than the previous year due to spring frosts but nevertheless our apples presses were in strong demand.
-Happily they all worked well without breakdowns although Mike Gibson had to make repairs to a leakage on the hydropress due to wear and tear.
+Happily they all worked well without breakdowns although at the end of the season Mike Gibson had to make repairs to a leakage on the hydropress due to wear and tear.
+The barrel press was again well used by local schools.

 Our three members pressing days at Halecat, Foxfield and Sprint Mill were all fully booked on a time slot basis.
 We also attended four apple day events run by other groups, offering identification & advice.